What we do

 Overseas Development Institute (ODI) The Overseas Development Institute is a leading independent think tank on international development and humanitarian issues.
 ODI’s mission is to inspire and inform policy and practice which lead to the reduction of poverty, the alleviation of suffering and the achievement of sustainable livelihoods, by locking together high-quality applied research, practical policy advice and policy-focused dissemination and debate.

-IRIN Association is a recipient of a Google Ad Grants award.
-The Google Ad Grants program supports registered nonprofit organizations that share Google's philosophy of community service to help the world in areas such as science and technology, education, global public health, the environment, youth advocacy, and the arts.
+The New Humanitarian is a recipient of a Google Ad Grants award.
+The Google Ad Grants program supports registered nonprofit organisations that share Google's philosophy of community service to help the world in areas such as science and technology, education, global public health, the environment, youth advocacy, and the arts.
 Google Ad Grants is an in-kind advertising program that awards free online advertising to nonprofits via Google AdWords.